-The foods of this vibrant country – cooked by warm-hearted people – seemed to erase the lines between religion, race and culture.
+The foods, Malaysian foods of this vibrant country – cooked by warm-hearted people – seemed to erase the lines between religion, race and culture.
 Each dish tasted like it was marinated in history, cooked with pride and served with utter conviction of its place in Malaysia.

 The ingredients were freshly plucked from farms and gardens throughout the land, and the dishes were as multi-faceted as the people themselves.